MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

 13. In the Azure portal, navigate to the **Users - All users** blade, click the entry representing the **syncadmin** user account, on the **syncadmin - Profile** blade click **Delete**, and, when prompted to confirm, click **Yes**.

-14. Repeat the same sequence of steps to delete the **aduser1** user account.
+14. Repeat the same sequence of steps to delete the **aduser1** user account and the **On-Premises Directory Synchronization Service Account**.

 15. Navigate to the **AdatumSync - Overview** blade of the Azure AD tenant, click **Manage tenants** and select the check box of the **AdatumSync** directory, click **Delete**, on the **Delete tenant 'AdatumSync'** blade, click the **Get permission to delete Azure resources** link, on the **Properties** blade of Azure Active Directory, set **Access management for Azure resources** to **Yes** and click **Save**.

-**Note**: While deleting if you receive any warning sign like **Delete all users** then proceed to delete the users that you have created or if the warning sign says **Delete LinkedIn applications**  click on the warning message and confirm the deletion of the LinkedIn application, all the warning need to be addressed to pass the deletion of the tenant.
+    >**Note**: While deleting if you receive any warning sign like **Delete all users** then proceed to delete the users that you have created or if the warning sign says **Delete LinkedIn applications** click on the warning message and confirm the deletion of the LinkedIn application, all the warning need to be addressed to pass the deletion of the tenant.

 16. Sign out from the Azure portal and sign in back.